whyi/coderwall/README.md

-codewall
+coderwall
 ========

-example for the codewall submission
+example for the coderwall submission